korotinm/vim-trainer/README.md

 List several only when they lead to genuinely different but equally correct text — `dw` and `de` differ by a leading space, so both are listed.
 The shortest one sets par.
 A `goal` on a keys drill overrides the derived results.

+### Sending a drill upstream

+1. Add your object to [`data/drills.json`](data/drills.json), with a unique `id` and a `tags` list that matches the existing ones.
+2. `:TrainerReload`, then `:Trainer <your-id>` — solve it once, and for a keys drill try a second route to the same text to check `targets` is honest.
+3. Open a merge request with just that file changed.

+Good drills come from your own misses: the command you look up every time, the text object you never reach for. `:TrainerStats` shows which ones those are.

 ## Progress